-If you’re getting ready to look for your first college apartment, you’re probably feeling a mix of joy, excitement and even a bit of stress at the task ahead of you.
-It’s only natural, as renting your first apartment will definitely require a little work.
-That’s why we put together the ultimate college apartment checklist, packed with everything you need to know to help you move into your first apartment quickly and easily.
-From establishing a budget to checking the place and watching out for scams, here’s how to find and lock in the perfect new home.
+If you’re getting ready to look for your first college apartment to live off-campus, you’re probably feeling a mix of joy, excitement and even a bit of stress at the task ahead of you.
+It’s only natural, as moving into your first apartment on your own will definitely require a little work.
+That’s why we put together the ultimate college apartment checklist for student renters, packed with everything you need to know to help you move into your first apartment quickly and easily.
+From establishing a budget to checking the place, from all the college apartment essentials to how to watch out for scams, here’s how to find and lock in the perfect new home.

 - What’s my moving and renting budget?

-- What are my needs as a renter?
+- What are my needs as a student renter?

 - How do I find and assess an apartment?